Famicoman/velocloud-hacks/README.md

 sudo screen /dev/ttyUSB0 115200
 ```

-Connect a network cable from any port to our switch, then plug in power to the VeloCloud.
+Connect a network cable to GE4 on the VeloCloud from any port to our switch, then plug in power to the VeloCloud.

 ### Login to VeloCloud OS